-As highly sensitive people, we often lack the faith in ourselves, which can act us a barrier that keeps us from leading our happiest and most productive lives.
-I’m one of those people.
-It wasn’t until I took an honest inventory of myself that I started to make personal progress.
+As highly sensitive people, we often lack faith in ourselves, to withstand the good times and bad.
+A lack of faith acts as a barrier that keeps us from leading our happiest and most productive lives.

-I belive that everyone has at least one “genius” quality…that one thing that we’re really good at!
-We owe it to ourselves and others to leverage our best qualities.
+I believe that everyone has at least one “genius” quality…that one thing that we’re really good at!
+We owe it to ourselves and others to utilize our best qualities.
 Some people may discount their talents, thinking that they aren’t smart, or believing that success will elude them, no matter how hard they work.

 Set those negative beliefs aside, and instead get in touch with that part of yourself that has faith in your abilities.
 Faith is something within us which doesn’t guess, but knows.
 Faith gives us a glimpse of our possibilities and keeps us from losing heart and quitting too soon.
 It illuminates our strengths and our potential…that which our doubts and fears desperately try to hide from us.